junh-ki/dias_kuksa_doc/docs/source/contents/sim.rst

 * To log CAN traces with CANalyzer and get the .asc file (that should be converted to the .log format later) or get the .log file directly with Raspberry-Pi tools, you can follow :ref:`can-traces`.

-* The following steps describe how to convert a .asc file to a .log file and simulate CAN with the .log file in your Raspberry-Pi.
+* The followings describe how to convert a .asc file to a .log file and simulate CAN with the .log file in your Raspberry-Pi.
 So that you can verify whether or not your setups function correctly from In-vehicle to Cloud.

 asc2log Conversion
 ##################

+Since `canplayer` from the `can-utils` library only takes the .log format, the existing .asc file should be converted to the .log format.

 1. Make sure that all KUKSA components from In-vehicle to Cloud have been set up from the previous steps.